bloodycrayfish/git-presentation/add/README.md

 This message tells you that on your master branch (`origin/master`) there are new changes (`modified:   hipster.txt`) not added to the staging area (`Changes not staged for commit:`) i.e. these changes are still just in the working directory.
 In order to add these files to the staging area you have to use the `git add hipster.txt` command.

-Once you have done this, run git `status again`.
+Once you have done this, run `git status` again.
 You will see the following confirming that the file is now in the staging area:

 ```
 On branch master